Statistics on Lefschetz thimbles: Bell/Leggett-Garg inequalities and the classical-statistical approximation: Classical-Statistical approximation and Lefschetz thimbles

 \section{Classical-Statistical approximation and Lefschetz thimbles}

 To compute the expectation value appearing in Eq.~\eqref{eq:expectation_O}, it proves convenient to introduce the following field variables:\footnote{We adopt the coefficients used in Refs.~\cite{Greiner:1996dx, Aarts:1997kp} but the notation used in Ref.~\cite{Kamenev:2009}.
-For clarity, we suppress the space-time index for the fields, except in the places where the specific space-time sites are required.}
+For clarity, we suppress the spacetime index for the fields, except in the places where the specific spacetime sites are required.}

 In terms of these variables, the closed-time path integral involves the exponent

 with the bulk term

 where $V^{(k)}\equiv \ud^k V(\phi)/\ud \phi^k|_{\phi\to\phi^{\cl}}$.
 The partition function can then be arranged in the form